Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-teach-dog-basic-tricks.md

 ### Common Mistakes

-- **Holding the treat too low:** Your dog may jump instead of sit
+- Holding the treat too low: Your dog may jump instead of sit
-- **Waiting too long to cue:** Timing matters for strong associations
+- Waiting too long to cue: Timing matters for strong associations
-- **Pushing on the rear:** Gentle guidance is okay, but avoid forcing
+- Pushing on the rear: Gentle guidance is okay, but avoid forcing
-- **Moving on too fast:** Master in quiet rooms before adding distractions
+- Moving on too fast: Master in quiet rooms before adding distractions

-## Basic Trick 2: Stay
+## Basic trick 2: stay

-Stay teaches impulse control and is crucial for safety.
+Stay teaches impulse control and is important for safety.

 ### Step-by-Step Training